ktg5/csgo-cfg/README.md

 - Aliases to turn on stuff. (see below)

 ### Cool aliases
+You can add these to the start of the autoexec/cfg after the alias lines or type them in console.

 `+crosshair` - my crosshair I use.
 "Minecraft crosshair".

 `+sens` - mouse sens I use.

 `+swapctrl-shift` - swaps commands from the L-CTRL key with the L-SHIFT key.

+`+reset-hud` - resets HUD scaling to default.

+`+reset-viewmodel` - resets viewmodel FOV to default and viewmodel offset to 0.

+`+reset-other` resets all commands in the "other." section of the autoexec/cfg to default.

 ### Buy binds
 See the `gun-binds.png` image for more details on that.